Communication of the Trump administration during the COVID-19 pandemic: October

 On October 6, Trump claimed that COVID-19 is "in most populations far less lethal" than the flu.
 He posted the same message to both Twitter and Facebook.
 Both social media companies treated this as misinformation: Twitter placed a warning message over the tweet, and Facebook deleted the equivalent post on its platform.

-At a rally in Carson City, Nevada on October 18, Trump attempted to credit Obama vice president and Democratic presidential nominee Joe Biden as being responsible for stay-at-home orders, arguing that "under the Biden lockdown, the lights of Reno and Las Vegas were extinguished", and that "if he comes in, Carson City will become a ghost town and the Christmas season will be canceled."
-These comments were made despite that fact that Biden is a private citizen not in an elected office, the lockdowns occurred while Trump was in office, and that Christmas would too even if Biden were elected (as he would not take office until January 20, 2021 as per established precedent).
+At a rally in Carson City, Nevada on October 18, Trump attempted to credit Obama vice president and Democratic presidential nominee Joe Biden as being responsible for stay-at-home orders, arguing that "under the Biden lockdown, the lights of Reno and Las Vegas were extinguished", and that "if he comes in, Carson City will become a ghost town and the Christmas season will be canceled.", despite the fact that Biden was a private citizen.

 In a campaign call on October 19, Trump claimed that Americans were bored of hearing about COVID-19.
 "People are saying 'Whatever, just leave us alone.'
 They're tired of it.
 People are tired of hearing Fauci and all these idiots," he said, adding that Fauci has "been here for 500 years."

-In the final 2020 presidential debate against Biden on October 22—as daily deaths in the United States neared an all-time high—Trump argued that the United States was "learning to live with [COVID].
+In the final 2020 presidential debate against Biden on October 22, Trump argued that the United States was "learning to live with [COVID].
 We have no choice.
 We can't lock ourselves up in a basement like Joe does.
 He has the ability to lock himself up, we can't close up our nation, or you're not going to have a nation."
 He again claimed that the United States was "rounding the turn".
 Biden countered Trump's argument, replying "he says that we're learning to live with it.
 People are learning to die with it.
 You folks home will have an empty chair at the kitchen table this morning.
 That man or wife going to bed tonight and reaching over to try to touch ... out of habit, where their wife or husband was, is gone.
 Learning to live with it?
 Come on.
 We're dying with it."

 On October 25, White House chief of staff Mark Meadows stated on CNN that "we're not going to control the pandemic", and that the best that could be done was "vaccines, therapeutics and other mitigation."

 On October 27, the Office of Science and Technology Policy published a news release listing "ENDING THE COVID-19 PANDEMIC" as one of the Trump administration's "accomplishments", at a time when the seven-day U.S. case average (then 70,000/day) was the highest to date.

 On October 30, at a rally in Michigan, Trump accused hospitals of inflating the count of COVID-19 deaths, falsely claiming that "doctors get more money if someone dies from COVID."